heroku/devcenter-java/README.md

 You can run any Java application on Heroku that uses Maven as build tool.
 As an example, we will write a web app using Jetty.
 Here is a basic servlet class that also contains a main method to start up the application:

+####To test this example, clone the repository in the following way and continue reading below by "Build and run your app locally".
+    git clone git://github.com/miguel5/devcenter-java.git

 ### src/main/java/HelloWorld.java

     :::java